- All students will come prepared to take a class in the proper dance wear, with hair in a secured bun (please see dress code).

 We accept cash and checks only.
 All checks should be made payable to: Debra Sparks Dance Works or Debra Sparks.
 Please leave your check payment in the tuition box to the right of the office window.
 Cash payments should be left in the cash box which is below the tuition box.

 The studio will be closed when public schools are closed due to inclement weather.
 Please refer to Council Rock School District information for snow closing.
+We also will close if the governor issues a state of emergency.
 There are no make-up classes or refunds for inclement weather days.

 The DSDW Vision